-Thursday 12 May 2016 at 6 pm
+Thursday 29 September 2016 at 6 pm

-Free admission.
-On 12 May, seats in the Auditorium will be allocated on a first-come, first-served basis.
+Seats in the Auditorium will be allocated on a first-come, first-served basis.
 There will also be a live broadcast of the event in the adjacent Lecture Hall.

 In English: French simultaneous interpretation is available if a request is made to email@example.com before 23 September 2016.